 Who We are

 We are a bilingual, Lutheran congregation serving the Canadian and German community in Toronto.
-We provide day care for 72 children and are proud to have many excellent relationships to organizations and churches in the area.
+We also manage a day care for 72 children and are proud to have many excellent relationships with organizations and churches in the area.
 We are part of the Evangelical Lutheran Church in Canada (ELCIC) and the Protestant Church of Germany (EKD).
 We have a radio devotion every Sunday in German on a multicultural radio station AM530 and church services in German at 11:00 a.m. and in English at 9:45 a.m.

 Martin Luther, the German monk and theologian, after whom our congregation is named, brought about a Church Reformation in the early 1500’s.
 Martin Luther was a German theologian and a major leader of the Protestant Reformation in the 15th-century Reformation.
 He is one of the major figures of Christianity and of Western civilization and one of the major branches of Protestantism.
 LUTHERANISM, is named after him.